Sagelt/beyond/index.md

 Oh, and the name *Beyond* is probably a placeholder.
 Or maybe not.
 Who knows.

+### Versioning

+Each release of Beyond has a version number of the form xx.yy.zzzzzzzz.
+The xx part is the major version.
+A new major version indicates a milestone in development.
+We're currently on major version 0.
+Major version 1 will probably be about the point the game is ready for public playtesting.
+Major version 2 would probably be some kind of funded release.

+The yy portion is the minor version.
+Minor versions differ from each other in ways that are significant enough that you may have to update characters, choose different moves, etc. You don't necessarily have to migrate between each minor version, you can jump ahead several at a time, but you'll need to take some time to review the character playbooks in particular.
+Each minor version gets release notes mentioning significant changes.

+The zzzzzzzz portion is the build.
+Each build differs in mostly editing: rewordings, clarifications, typo corrections.
+A build may also add new moves or playbooks but it won't alter existing moves, playbooks, or mechanics in an incompatible way.
+You should be able to move between builds for the same minor version on the fly.

 ## Quick Start Guide From Dungeon World

 *Beyond* is based on *Dungeon World*, but it isn't a new edition of that